-STEP 4: Explore Support Services
+STEP 4: Explore support services

-The UFS has various support services in place to support you in your journey to graduation.
-Depending on your needs the UFS has the following support services available to improve your skills and bring up your grades.
+The UFS has various support services in place to support you on your journey to graduation.
+Depending on your needs, the UFS has the following support services available to improve your skills and bring up your grades.

-Academic: A\STEP; Write Site; Academic Advice on success strategies (goal setting; time management; note taking skills and more).
+Academic: A\STEP; Write Site; academic advice on success strategies (goal setting; time management; note-taking skills and more).